Descent of nearby cycle formula for Newton non-degenerate functions

-in the case $k^{(\nu)}\in\N^r\setminus I_{0,nb}^{\!r}$ (which follows from $a_j<a^r$).
-Indeed, combined with (2.7.6) and using the injectivity of $\iota_{a,b}$ on $I_{0,nb}^{\1r}$, this inequality implies that $\iota_{a,b}(k^{(\nu)})$ is different from $\iota_{a,b}(k)$ for any $k\in\N^r\setminus\{k^{(\nu)}\}$, if $k^{(\nu)}$ is defined by $k^{(\nu)}_j=1$ for $\{v_f\}\les\si$, and 0 otherwise.
-The desired linear independence now follows.
-This finishes the proof of Proposition~(2.7). \msn {\bf Remark~2.7}\,(i).
-The symmetry of combinatorial polynomials $r_{\si}(t)$ makes calculations of the $r_{\si}(t)$ much easier, since the coefficients $r_{\si,j}$ of $r_{\si}(t)$ become simpler as $j$ increases. \msn {\bf Remark~2.7}\,(ii).
-It does not seem necessarily easy to prove Theorem~(2.7) combinatorially.
-When $n=4$, for instance, this may be related to a generalization of Remark~(2.4)\,(vi), where $C^{\infty}$ triangulations of a ball might appear. \bs\bs \vbox{\centerline{\bf Appendix.
-Descent theorem for motivic nearby fibers} \bsn In this Appendix we show the descent theorem for motivic nearby fibers.} \msn {\bf A.1.~Relative Grothendieck ring.} In this paper a variety means a separated scheme of finite type over $\C$.
+\nin \htt{R2.6c}{}\msn {\bf Remark\,\,2.6c.} It does not seem easy to generalize the argument in the proof of Corollary\,\,C2{2} to the case $c<1$ where the situation is quite different; consider for instance the case $f=x^a\pl yz$ (but not $x^a\pl y^2\pl z^2$) for $a>2$, where $\Sp_f(t)=r_{\si}(t)\1q_{\si}(t)$ for $\si=\{(a,0,0)\}$ with $r_{\si}(t)=t$, $q_{\si}(t)=t^{1/a}+\cdots+t^{(a-1)/a}$. \bsn\htt{A}{} \vbox{\centerline{\bf Appendix.
+Descent theorem for motivic nearby fibers} \bsn In this Appendix we show the descent theorem for motivic nearby fibers.} \htt{A.1}{}\msn {\bf A.1.~Relative Grothendieck ring.} In this paper a variety means a separated scheme of finite type over $\C$.
 We assume further it is {\it reduced,} but not necessarily irreducible (since we consider Grothendieck rings of varieties).
 Moreover we consider only {\it closed points\1} of varieties.
 So it is an algebraic variety over $\C$ in the sense of Serre \cite[Section 34]{Se}.
 The analytic spaces $\X_0^{\rm ex}$, etc.\ constructed in Section 2 will be viewed as varieties (although the same notation is used), since they are naturally defined algebraically. \sk For a variety $S$, let $K_0^{\muh}({\rm Var}_S)[\Lb^{-1}]$ be the relative Grothendieck ring of varieties endowed with a good $\muh$-action over $S$ with $\Lb$ inverted, see \cite[2.4]{DL}, \cite[3.4]{Loe}, \cite[2.2]{Bi}, etc. Here the $\muh$-action on $S$ is trivial, and good action means that every orbit is contained in an affine open subset.
 The multiplicative structure is defined by fiber product over $S$.
 (Note that the fiber product of affine open subvarieties of two varieties over $S$ is the intersection of their fiber product over $\C$ with the inverse image of the diagonal of $S{\times}S$, and closed subvarieties of affine varieties are affine.)
 Recall that $\Lb$ is the class of the trivial affine bundle $[\Ab^1{\times}S]$ endowed with the trivial $\muh$-action (here $\Ab^1$ denotes 1-dimensional affine space).
 Note that $\muh$ is the projective limit of $\mu_m$ ($m\in\Z_{>0}$), and $K_0^{\muh}({\rm Var}_S)$ is the inductive limit of $K_0^{\mu_m}({\rm Var}_S)$, so every object has an $\mu_m$-action for some sufficiently divisible positive integer $m$. \sk By definition $K_0^{\muh}({\rm Var}_S)$ is a quotient group of the free group generated by the $[Y]$ with $Y$ isomorphism classes of varieties with good $\muh$ action over $S$.
-This free group is divided by the subgroup generated by
+This free group is divided by the subgroup generated by \htt{A.1.1}{}